 Over the past 50 years, the McLaren team has made a name for itself at the highest levels of motor racing, with the brand’s name being inextricably linked with innovation in the sport.
 Its reputation – built on tireless technical innovation, meticulous attention to detail and countless track wins – is a perfect fit with Richard Mille’s philosophy.
 The two brands also share the same passion for modern technology, state-of-the-art design and precision engineering.

 ‘The chance to partner with McLaren is particularly timely: we’ve been evaluating Formula 1 on a restricted basis for several years, but this opportunity has enabled us to engage in a deeper, more meaningful way, with proper focus and effort directed on a major team.’

-McLaren Racing has one sole mission: to win Grands Prix and World Championships.
-To achieve this, the technicians need to constantly design, build and operate Formula 1 cars at race-winning levels.
-This requires focus, ambition, imagination, dedication and microscopic attention to detail, in a word – excellence.
-This dedication to technique and design made the RM brand and McLaren Racing a perfect team, pursuing joint developments together.
+McLaren Racing has just one mission: to win Grand Prix and world championships.
+To achieve this, its technicians must constantly design, build and operate Formula 1 cars at the highest levels of competition.
+This requires concentration, ambition, imagination, dedication and microscopic attention to detail.
+In a word – excellence.
+This passion for technical innovation and design has inspired the brand and the McLaren F1 Team to pursue several joint creations.

 Their exceptional partnership gave rise to the RM 50-03, released in 2017.
 The University of Manchester worked with Richard Mille and the McLaren F1 Team to design the lightest mechanical chronograph in the world, combining cutting-edge research in graphene with precision engineering.
 It is precisely this team effort that drives Richard Mille’s engineers to continually push the limits of Fine Watchmaking.